angrybacon/doomsday-wiki/markdown/chapters/02-ddft/07-winning-without-doomsday.md

 This means you can't flash back the same Wish that you used to get PiF.
 To have a deterministic line, you will need a second Burning Wish in your graveyard or hand.
 It is also rarely helpful to flashback a Doomsday, since it exiles your graveyard after you choose your 5 cards.
-This means that you may be goin for more non-deterministic lines with PiF, flashing back cantrips to try to find another Wish.
+This means that you may be going for more non-deterministic lines with PiF, flashing back cantrips to try to find another Wish.
 Draw-4 spells like Infernal Contract can be powerful value engines with Past in Flames, letting you see several more extra cards than cantrips